Straightforward interfaces make navigation and actions more intuitive, reducing the learning curve for new users.

 Layer 3: Tell AI what it may do, and make content extractable

-The Content Signals standard extends robots.txt with one line declaring your AI usage preferences:
+The Content Signals standard extends robots.txt with one line declaring AI usage preferences:

 Content-Signal: search=yes, ai-input=yes, ai-train=yes

-Three switches: may your content appear in AI search, may it be quoted in AI answers, may it train future models.
+Cloudflare's scan of 200,000 top sites found only 4% had declared these preferences, so the field is wide open.
+Three switches matter here.
+Content may appear in AI search, get quoted in answers, or train future models.
 For most brands, all three are yes.
 Being absorbed into the next generation of models is free brand distribution.
-The point is that the choice is now yours to declare rather than each AI company's to assume.

 Layer 4: Give agents a front door

-This layer applies to products with an API or MCP server, and it is where the agentic web gets interesting.
-A set of well-known files (/.well-known/mcp/server-card.json, /.well-known/api-catalog, OAuth discovery metadata, an auth.md registration guide) lets an agent discover your service, understand what it offers, register itself as a client, and ask its human for one approval click.
-No documentation reading, no manual setup.
+This layer applies to products with an API or MCP server, where the agentic web gets interesting.
+A set of well-known files lets an agent discover a service on its own.
+That set includes an MCP server card, an API catalog, OAuth discovery metadata, and an auth.md registration guide.
+Together they let an agent understand what a service offers and register itself with one human approval click.

 Today, connecting an AI assistant to a SaaS product is a human task.
-The standards above make it a machine task with human consent.
-When agents start shopping for tools on their users' behalf, sites without this plumbing are not candidates.
+These standards make it a machine task with human consent.
+When agents start shopping for tools on a user's behalf, sites without this plumbing are not candidates.
 They are invisible.

 Most agent-readiness issues are fixable in an afternoon.
-The typical audit finding is not "rebuild your site".
-It is "add this file", "add this line", "unblock this bot".
+The typical finding is not "rebuild your site."
+It is "add this file," "add this line," "unblock this bot."

 Where to start: a priority order

-This week: run an AI-readiness scan.
-Fix crawler access, HTTPS, and noindex issues the same day.
-These are the ones costing you visibility right now.
+1. This week: work through the crawler access, HTTPS, and noindex checks above, and fix what's broken the same day.
+These cost visibility right now.

-This month: add Content-Signal directives to robots.txt, verify your sitemap is complete and fresh, and add Article and FAQ schema to your key pages.
+2. This month: add Content Signal directives to robots.txt, verify the sitemap is complete and fresh, and add FAQ schema and Article schema to key pages.

-This quarter: if you have an API or MCP server, publish the discovery files (server card, API catalog, OAuth metadata).
-If you do not, invest the time in content structure instead.
+3. This quarter: if there is an API or MCP server, publish the discovery files, meaning the server card, API catalog, and OAuth metadata.
+If not, invest the time in content structure instead.

-Ongoing: re-scan monthly.
-Standards in this space move fast.
-New checks will appear, and early adoption is cheap.
+4. Ongoing: re-scan monthly.
+Standards in this space move fast, and early adoption is cheap.

 The bigger picture

-Agent-readiness will not change your ChatGPT rankings overnight, and anyone who claims otherwise is selling something.
-What it does is remove every technical reason for AI systems to skip you, today for retrieval and citations, tomorrow for autonomous agents acting on behalf of your buyers.
+Agent-readiness will not change ChatGPT rankings overnight, and anyone claiming otherwise is selling something.
+What it does is remove every technical reason for AI systems to skip a site.
+That means better retrieval and citations today, and readiness for autonomous agents acting on behalf of buyers tomorrow.

 The web's third audience is arriving either way.
-The only question is whether your site is readable when it does.
+The only question is whether a site is readable when it does.

 Frequently asked questions